mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the worst wheel of the cart makes the most noise.*
+> *the human race has one really effective weapon, and that is laughter.*

 </div>
 <!-- quote-end -->